Passport Health logo

 “Knowledgeable, Friendly and Attentive“

 “Staff is very knowledgeable and thorough with their follow-ups.
 Their focus is to give you the facts on potential health risks specific to the region you plan to visit (in our case, East Timor).
 Should you decide to decline any recommendations, they will provide professional, simple and clear advice to protect yourself as best as possible.
 All this, in a pressure free environment.
-Special thank you to the nurse who helped us who has the travel experience necessary to anticipate the needs and concerns of the intrepid traveler.”
+Special thank you to the nurse who helped us who has the travel experience necessary to anticipate the needs and concerns of the intrepid traveller.”

 Submitted by: Frederic